** Please Note:

 In addition to our desire to show proper respect for the Sacred Name, may He be pleased, there are deeply religious, spiritual, and mystical reasons why we do not utter the Name lightly.

 Its different with the Holy One, blessed be He.
-He exists without beginning, middle or end.
-Because the Eternal is echad or utterly One, He is utterly unique and completely independent.
-He is without origin and without lineage.
-And, He is One with His various attributes, unlike us.
-We "have" love but He "is" Love.
-Likewise He is One with His Name.
-In Him there are no divisions:
+He exists without a beginning, middle, or end.
+Because the Eternal is echad or utterly One, He is wholly unique and completely independent.
+He is without origin and lineage.
+And unlike us, He is One with His various attributes.
+We "have love," but He "is Love."
+His Oneness is like none other.
+There are no divisions in Him, yet all divisions exist within Him.
+Hence, we say:

 Sh'ma Y'israel Adonai Elohaynu Adonai Echad

 In Judaism most everything is debated.
-As my Rebbe, Rabbi Aryel Nachman ben Chaim, sometimes notes, Judaism is the perfect religion for heretics!
-This is because we welcome debate and study!
-This point is not debated however.
-Jewish authorities sometimes debate why we do not utter the Sacred Name without very good cause and what the exceptions might be, such as for study purposes as I do here, but they are unanimous that we don't do it.
+Judaism is the perfect religion for heretics because we welcome debate and further study!
+This point, however, is never debated.
+Jewish authorities sometimes debate why we do not utter the Sacred Name without excellent cause and what the exceptions might be, such as for study purposes as I do here, but we are unanimous that we don't do it.
 One should never utter nor write the Sacred Name without very good cause and then only with concentrated kavanah and emunah (with complete intention and faith that doing so is correct) in why and what one is doing.

-Because the Transcendent Name is so Sacred, we traditionally use one of two titles rather than writing or pronouncing the Name.
-This is done to honor the Sacred Name not out of superstition against using it as some critics charge.
+Because the Transcendent Name is so Sacred, we traditionally use one of two titles rather than writing or pronouncing the Name to honor the Sacred Name, not out of superstition against using it as some critics charge.

 Adonai

-In practice the differences between these and other Jewish groups (such as the Adot HaMizrach -- "communities of the East," the B'nei Menashe, the Cochin Jews, Bene Ephraim, the Romaniotes of Greece; the Italkim or Bene Roma of Italia, the Teimanim Jews of Yemen and Oman, the African Lemba and Mizraḥi Jews) has more to do with historically observed liturgical traditions of their ancestors than with geography.
+In practice the differences between these and other Jewish groups (such as the Adot HaMizrach, "Communities of the East," the B'nei Menashe, the Cochin Jews, Bene Ephraim, the Romaniotes of Greece; the Italkim or Bene Roma of Italia, the Teimanim Jews of Yemen and Oman, the African Lemba and Mizraḥi Jews) has more to do with historically observed liturgical and Pesach food traditions of their ancestors than with geography.
 This diversity is not relevant to our present study, however it is important to understand that the House of Judah (Y'hudah) is not a culturally, racially, nor linguistically monolithic tradition.
-Jews have been living in the Galut (i.e. outside of the Land of Israel) for so long (since the 6th century BCE and earlier) that they have adopted many customs and traditions from the other nations and developed many more within their own communities.
+Jews have lived in the Galut (i.e., outside of the Land of Israel) for so long (since the 6th century BCE and earlier) that they have adopted many customs and traditions from the other nations and developed many more within their communities.
 One does not have to be Semitic nor a member of any particular movement to be fully Jewish (for more on this topic go here).
 This diversity adds to the richness of our Traditions and deepens the traditional Jewish respect we have for other cultures and belief systems.
-Or, at least it should.
+Or, at least in theory.

 Regardless of pronunciation, "Adonai" is usually translated as LORD (or L-RD), proclaiming that the Named One is LORD over all so-called lords.
-In the following verse note how the Sacred Name has been rendered as "ADONAI."
+In the following verse, note how the Sacred Name has been rendered "ADONAI."

-We more frequently employ the title HaShem outside of Scripture reading and certain prayers.
+We more frequently employ the title HaShem outside of Scripture reading and specific prayers.

-Both of these titles are accurate and both should be held in mind when referring to the One True G-d Who alone is King of kings and Lord of lords.
-These are the divine titles that are best used to refer to the Holy One, blessed be He although there are many others.
+Both of these titles are accurate, and both should be considered when referring to the One True God, Who alone is King of kings and Lord of lords.
+These divine titles are best used to refer to the Holy One, blessed be He, although there are many others a properly educated person might use.

-Some Jewish sages maintain that the prohibition against using G-d's Sacred Name in vain found in Third Commandment: "You shall not take His Name in vain" specifically prohibits taking oaths with the Sacred Name but that is not what the text says.
+Some Jewish sages maintain that the prohibition against using God's Sacred Name in vain found in the Third Commandment: "You shall not take His Name in vain," specifically prohibits taking oaths with the Sacred Name, but that is not what the text says.
 While that certainly is part of it, it is not the complete prohibition as explained above.
 The great Jewish theologian Rambam (Maimonides) declares::

 It is not only a false oath that is forbidden.
 Instead, it is forbidden to mention even one of the names designated for G-d in vain, although one does not take an oath.
-For the verse commands us, saying: "To fear the glorious and awesome name" (Devarim 28:58)."
-Included in fearing it is not to mention it in vain.
+The verse commands us: "To fear the glorious and awesome name" (Devarim 28:58).
+Included in fearing is not to mention it in vain.

-How, the honorable Rabbi Schneur Zalman ponders, can finite beings such as we even begin to know about His Glory in order to offer Him due praise and worship?
-No one has seen G-d at any time (as we read in passages like Shemot 33:20).
+How? the honorable Rabbi Schneur Zalman ponders, can finite beings such as we even begin to know about His Glory to offer Him due praise and worship?
+No one has seen God at any time (as we read in passages like Shemot 33:20).
 HaShem does not incarnate like the Pagan gods, so how can we know Him?
 How can we honor Him?
-In order that He can be conceived and known and praised HaShem reveals His Presence (His Ruach HaKodesh) to us through His Torah.
+So that He can be conceived and known and praised, HaShem reveals His Presence (His Ruach HaKodesh) to us through His Torah.
 His Torah proclaims His various Aspects, Names and Titles.
 This Torah knowledge brings us to emunah (active faith/trust) and emunah brings to us to Torah whereby we attain levels of devekut or connection to Him.

 Rebbe Nachman of Breslov therefore advises us:

-Religious Jews and Noahidim (Gentiles who worship the G-d of Israel) always seek to carefully honor the Sacred Name as commanded by HaShem.
-See my Birchat HaShem study.
+Religious Jews, like all sincere God Worshippers, always seek to carefully honor the Sacred Name as commanded by HaShem.
+See my Birchat HaShem study for more.

-If one is to err it is better to err on the side of holiness.
-To this end rabbinic authorities "build a fence" or "hedge" around the Sacred Name by also restricting the use of the title Adonai and only using the term HaShem.
-We are encouraged to write "G-d" or "L-rd" rather than God and Lord for the same reason.
-Such khumra are like fences one might place around a flower garden to protect the plants from being accidentally trampled:
+If one is to err, it is better to err on the side of holiness.
+To this end, rabbinic authorities "build a fence" or "hedge" around the Sacred Name by restricting the title's use and only using Adonai and HaShem when speaking.
+Such khumra (i.e., prohibitions/obligations) are like fences one might place around a flower garden to protect the plants from being accidentally trampled:

-"Moses received the Torah at Sinai and transmitted it to Joshua, Joshua to the elders, and the elders to the prophets, and the prophets to the men of the Great Synagogue [Ezra et al].
+"Moshe received the Torah at Sinai and transmitted it to Joshua, Joshua to the elders, and the elders to the prophets, and the prophets to the men of the Great Synagogue [Ezra et al.]."The latter used to say... make a fence round the Torah."
+Avot 1.1

-In any case, the Sacred Name should only be uttered or written with full intention and emunah and with all due respect.
-Then only when the alternative forms (Adonai, HaShem, G-d, etc) do not suffice to convey the intended meaning.
+In any case, the Sacred Name should only be uttered or written with full intention and emunah and with all due respect when doing so is proper.
+Then, only when the alternative forms (Adonai, HaShem, G-d, etc.) do not convey the intended meaning.
 It is the most Sacred Name and Sound Vibration in all of existence!
 If one is to err, as we all do from time to time, it is better to err on the side of holiness.
 I can not stress this point enough.

 A Few Divine Titles